leone2016/swe-final-project/README.md

 - As a user, I want to edit my profile so that I can update my personal information.
 - As a user, I want to view other authors' profiles so that I can see their publications.
-- As a user, I want to view my own profile with my articles and statistics.
+- As a user, I want to view my own profile with my articles.

 ------